 Social media is probably the pillar of the 21st century.
 Social networks are indeed one of the most critical aspects of running an online business.
 They are the single most effective asset of reaching a particular target crowd and building a personal relationship with them.
-As a freelance English copywriter will tell you there are some pitfalls of social media.
 Primarily, social media has made the whole business world less awkward and clumsy.
 As is the case with any weapon, however, the mightier it is, the stronger it can backfire.
 Using social media for your business can have some negative consequences that you should keep in mind.

 The world of computers and the internet has lulled all of us into wrongfully thinking that we’re entirely in control.
 Nevertheless, using the internet is not a video game; what happens online will not fade away quickly.
 Even if you delete a particular post, comment people can screenshot it and make things even worse for you.
 Nothing dies on social media; even if you manage to put a specific topic behind you, it can resurface at literally any point.
 You should come up with your posting etiquette, stand by whatever you might’ve said and been careful with your typed words; otherwise, the social media can quite literally ruin your business.

 If you aren’t a native English speaker, you should damn well make sure that you’ve got a spellchecker on your speed dial – the social media community is very unforgiving when it comes to grammatical mistakes, and this can ruin your status as a reputable business.
 Unfortunately, this is not where grammar freakdom ends; it even extends to common typos and moments of inattention.
 It means that even a native English speaker needs to be careful when posting stuff.
 As an individual, you are held accountable for certain spelling mistakes, but as a business, you can immediately lose credibility.